ENCCS/hpda-python/content/dask.rst

 We will content ourselves with implementing a dask version of the word-count problem, specifically the step where we count words in a text.

-.. type-along:: Dask version of word-count
+.. demo:: Dask version of word-count

    First navigate to the ``word-count-hpda`` directory.
 The serial version (wrapped in multiple functions in the ``source/wordcount.py`` code) looks like this: